dokania-tanmay/dokania-tanmay.github.io/_projects/proj_geom.md

 ---
 layout: page
 title: Geometric Control of Nonholonomic Agents
-description: Use of projected gradients for the consensus of single and multiagent systems
+description: Use of Projected Gradients for the Control of Single-agent and Consensus of Multiagent systems.
 img: assets/img/proj1.jpg
 importance: 1
 category: research